velozo-oliveira/rosmman_sales_prediction/README.md

 <p dir="auto">The CFO of Rossmann Drug Stores requested a sales prediction for each store for the next six weeks in order to define a budget for stores refurbishment.
 The resources would be allocated according to each store's sales prediction.
 The current prediction is not satisfactory as there are several inconsistencies. </p>

 <h3 dir="auto">Solution Proposal</h3>
-<p>In this context, I developed a machine learning model in order to provide a more accurate store sale forecast.</p>
+<p>A machine learning model was developed to provide a more precise store sale forecast.</p>

 <h1 dir="auto">Dataset Summary</h1>
 <p>The dataset provides historical sales data for 1,115 Rossmann stores.
 The dataset is available on <a href="https://www.kaggle.com/c/rossmann-store-sales">Kaggle</a>.</p>